cadenmcmann/StackWise/api-documentation.md

 Errors
 - 400 if neither email nor phone_number provided, or both provided
 - 401 if credentials invalid
+- 403 if the user account has been deactivated

 #### POST /auth/apple
 Validates an Apple `identityToken` using Apple's JWKS, links it to an existing user (by `apple_sub` or email), creates a user if needed, and returns a StackWise JWT.